 If you had a cesarean birth (also called a c-section), your health care provider may want to see you about 2 weeks after you give birth so she can check on your c-section incision (cut).
 A c-section is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus.
 Most c-section incisions heal without any problems, but some get infected.

 Here’s what to expect at your postpartum checkup:

 - You and your health care provider can talk about birth control.
 Birth control is things you can do to help keep you from getting pregnant.
-Examples of birth control include taking a birth control pill and using condoms.

 - You can ask your provider questions about any problems you had during pregnancy, labor and birth.
 This is the time to talk about how you may be able to prevent problems in future pregnancies, even if you’re not thinking now about having another baby.